hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 - consider at least one rebuttal, and
 - **omit needless ideas**.

 The last point is perhaps the most important.
 The student must demonstrate both *that* and *how* what they say in the essay goes towards answering the essay question.
 They should treat the marker as if they were a peer who is studying a different course and needs to have everything explained from scratch.
 Extraneous parts count against the essay, even if they are interesting in their own right.
 Even a publishable argument will not lead to a good grade if it does not answer the question under discussion.
-This is an important difference between the essay as a literary genre and the philosophical essay.

 Some useful resources are